mvilain/ansible-role-common/README.md

 To use this role inside of ansible,

 * add the **common/** directory tree to your roles/ directory inside your ansible repository
-* edit your inventory file to use the common role for every host (or specific hosts)
+* edit the inventory file to use the common role for every host (or specific hosts)
 * to add packages, services, files, etc. to the common role:
   - modify variable *base_packages* in **roles/common/defaults/main.yml**
   - modify type or distro files in **roles/common/vars** for OS-specific stuff